coder-liyang/dnmp/README.md

 3. Support Multiple domains.
 4. Support HTTPS and HTTP/2.
 5. PHP source located in host.
-6. MySQL data directory in host.
+6. MySQL/Redis data directory in host.
 7. All conf files located in host.
 8. All log files located in host.
 9. Built-in PHP extensions install commands.